Introduction

 Other common failures

-Beyond the major pitfalls, watch for these recurring issues: no single source of truth for regulatory change activity, leading to duplication and missed items across teams; no defined ownership, where everyone assumes someone else is tracking and assessing changes; no link to governance reporting, so the board is unaware of material changes until after they have been implemented (or missed); and no post-implementation review, so the firm never confirms whether changes were properly embedded.
+Beyond the major pitfalls, watch for these recurring issues: no single source of truth for regulatory change activity, leading to duplication and missed items across teams; no defined ownership, where everyone assumes someone else is tracking and assessing changes; no link to governance reporting, so the board is unaware of material changes until after they have been implemented (or missed); and no post-implementation review, so you never confirm whether changes were embedded.

 Building the Right Infrastructure